ontop/ontop-website/guide/advanced/lenses.md

    - [Unique constraints](#uniqueconstraint)
    - [Other functional dependencies](#otherfunctionaldependency)
    - [Foreign keys](#foreignkey)
-   - Non-null constraints (columns that do no include null values).
+   - Non-null constraints (columns that do no include null values)
+   - IRI-safe constraints (columns on which the R2RML safe encoding has no effect). *Since 5.0.2*.

 ## Example